Kombucha

 I get commissions for purchases made through links in this post.
 View our Affiliate Disclaimer.

-Kombucha is an ancient, traditional fermented drink, rich in probiotics and anti-oxidants.
-Traditionally it is fermented from black tea and sugar, but you can substitute green tea for the black tea.
+Kombucha is an ancient, traditional fermented drink rich in probiotics and antioxidants.
+Traditionally it is made from black tea and sugar, but you can substitute green tea for black tea.
 Kombucha tea has been a prized beverage for over 2000 years by traditional cultures for its health-promoting properties.

 To start a batch of kombucha, you will need the following ingredients: